Dog Registration and information

-For any dog related issues please contact South Wairarapa District Council on 06 306 9611.
+For all dog related queries, please contact South Wairarapa District Council, phone 06 306 9611.

-In New Zealand, every dog owner is legally required to have their pet registered and microchipped.
+Every dog owner in New Zealand is legally required to register and microchip their pet.
 Dogs in South Wairarapa must be registered by 31 July each year.

-Fill out and sign the Dog Registration Form that you received via email or post and either print and return to Council in person or email it to us at reg@swdc.govt.nz.
+Alternatively, you can fill out and sign the Dog Registration Form that you received by email or post and either print and return to Council in person or email it to us at reg@swdc.govt.nz.
 You can also complete the form at one of our service centres at Featherston Library, Greytown Library or the Council office at 19 Kitchener Street, Martinborough.

-If you haven’t received a dog registration form, contact us on 06 306 9611 or at enquiries@swdc.govt.nz and we will send you one.
-If you are a hotmail or gmail user *please check your junkmail for your form first.
+If you haven’t received a dog registration form, please contact us on 06 306 9611 or at enquiries@swdc.govt.nz and we will send you one.

-- Check that dog owner’s date of birth is on form
+• Check that dog owner’s date of birth is on the form

-Payment can also be made online or at one of our library service centres or Martinborough office.
+Payment can also be made online or at Featherston or Greytown Library or at the Council office in Martinborough.

-Forms must be returned to Council, signed and dated, before tag(s) can be issued.
-Once we have received the signed and dated form as well as payment, tags will be issued by post.
+Once we have received the signed and dated form as well as payment, tags will be issued by post within 10 working days.

 Do I need to register my dog?

-Yes, all dogs aged 3 months or older, including all rural dogs, must be registered by 31 July each year.
-Applications to register must be sent to the South Wairarapa District Council, 19 Kitchener Street, Martinborough in time for registration by 31 July.
+Yes, all dogs aged three months or older, including all rural dogs, must be registered by 31 July each year.
+Applications to register dogs must be sent to South Wairarapa District Council, 19 Kitchener Street, Martinborough 5741, in time for registration by 31 July.

 A late registration fee of an additional 50% will be imposed for all dogs registered after 1 August.